-INDEPENDENT REPORTING ACCOUNTANTS' ASSURANCE REPORT ON REGULARITY TO THE COMMONWEAL SCHOOL AND THE EDUCATION FUNDING AGENCY
+INDEPENDENT REPORTING ACCOUNTANTS' ASSURANCE REPORT ON REGULARITY TO THE COMMONWEAL SCHOOL AND THE EDUCATION AND SKILLS FUNDING AGENCY

-In accordance with the terms of our engagement letter dated 27 August 2013 and further to the requirements of the Education Funding Agency (EFA) as included in the Academies Accounts Direction 2015 to 2016, we have carried out an engagement to obtain limited assurance about whether the expenditure disbursed and income received by The Commonweal School during the period 1 September 2015 to 31 August 2016 have been applied to the purposes identified by Parliament and the financial transactions conform to the authorities which govern them.
+In accordance with the terms of our engagement letter dated 11 January 2017 and further to the requirements of the Education and Skills Funding Agency (ESFA) as included in the Academies Accounts Direction 2016 to 2017, we have carried out an engagement to obtain limited assurance about whether the expenditure disbursed and income received by The Commonweal School during the period 1 September 2016 to 31 August 2017 have been applied to the purposes identified by Parliament and the financial transactions conform to the authorities which govern them.

-This report is made solely to The Commonweal School and EFA in accordance with the terms of our engagement letter.
-Our work has been undertaken so that we might state to The Commonweal School and EFA those matters we are required to state in a report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than The Commonweal School and EFA, for our work, for this report, or for the conclusion we have formed.
+This report is made solely to The Commonweal School and the ESFA in accordance with the terms of our engagement letter.
+Our work has been undertaken so that we might state to The Commonweal School and the ESFA those matters we are required to state in a report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than The Commonweal School and the ESFA, for our work, for this report, or for the conclusion we have formed.